BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 The Challengers each have a *Notice Area*.
 When the Hero enters this area, then the Challenger *sees* him and initiates the appropriate action(s).
 The collider for the notice area __MUST BE__ an Area2D so the `move_and_slide()` calls do not impede the Hero's movement.

+## Taking Damage

+Each character must have a function named `takeDamage(damage: int):`.
+Whenever a weapon collides with the character, then that weapon will call this character's function with the amount of damage dealt.
+The character then deals with the damage appropriately.

 ## Hero